 Fall in New Orleans means a few things to locals.
-First, it’s finally cooling down, so it’s time to dine outdoors, drink outdoors, and take advantage of fall festivals.
+First, it’s finally cooling down, so it’s time to dine outdoors, drink outdoors, and take advantage of parks and local gardens.
 Next, it’s officially Saints and Pelicans season.
 Whether you’re visiting New Orleans to attend a game, or you’re just in town on a day that the Saints happen to be playing, you’re bound to see black and gold attire across the city and hear a few “Who Dat!” chants.
 Or if basketball is more your style, deck out in navy and red and flock up.

 Do game day in New Orleans right with our guide.
 Here, find our best recs for an ultimate game day itinerary.
-No matter which team you're routing for, you're sure to have a good time in New Orleans.
+No matter which team you're rooting for, you're sure to have a good time in New Orleans.

 On the morning of a game day, you’ll need lots of energy.
 Choose a delicious and convenient spot Downtown near the Superdome and Smoothie King Center, where you can be close to all the action.
 Willa Jean is known for breakfast and brunch: stop by for a coffee and a pastry or sit down and fuel up with their decadent meals.
 You can also grab a to-go frosé or cocktail here!
 Another great option is Copper Vine.
-Enjoy flat breads, wine and some fresh air just steps from the Superdome and Arena.
-Or enjoy fresh seafood at Borgne, where there is always the pregame crowd.
+Enjoy flat breads, wine, and some fresh air just steps from the Superdome and Arena.

-It’s time for the pre-game, which means drinks, big-screen TV’s and sports bars.
-Walk-On’s is a game day favorite that’s close to the ‘dome, with tons of space and televisions for game-watching.
-Lucy's is a favorite hangout among the locals, especially for a post win celebration.
+It’s time for the pregame, which means drinks, big-screen TVs, and sports bars.
+Walk-On’s is a game-day favorite that’s close to the Dome, with tons of space and televisions for game-watching.
+Lucy's is a favorite hangout among the locals, especially for a post-win celebration.
 Watch the action from a giant projection on the building across the street.
 Close by, Barcadia has plenty of televisions as well.
-If you don't have a ticket to the game, steak out a spot at the Rusty Nail.
+If you don't have a ticket to the game, stake out a spot at the Rusty Nail.
 Other sports bars all across the city host game day festivities too, so whether you’re Uptown or in the Bywater, expect a bar crowd with New Orleans pride and spirit.